coolgenerator/cse15l-lab-reports/report1/Report.md

 ![Image](cat_with_a_path_to_file.png)
 My working directory is `/home/lecture1`

 When I use `cat` command follow with the `Hello.java` file, it displays all the file content in 'Hello.java' file.
-There is no error displayed.
+There is no error occured.